ferrous-systems/teaching-material2/src/assignments/files-match-result.md

 # Files, Match and Result

-In this exercise you will complete a number of steps to learn about Error Handling.
+In this exercise you will complete a number of mini exercises to learn about Error Handling.
 The final result will be a url parser that reads lines from a text file and can distinguish the content between URLs and non-urls.